 Azure Functions and Docker are a perfect match for micro services in a hybrid world.
-This gives you the flexibility to deploy and run your micro services either in the cloud or on-premises easily.
+This combo gives you the flexibility to easily deploy and run your micro services either in the cloud or on-premises.
 While I prefer Azure as cloud platform, you are free to host the Docker Functions on any other cloud platform.

-Now we are going to use our base image (you can use mine on Docker Hub or publish your own as described above) and write a simple "Hello Docker"-Function example:
+Now we are going to use our new base image (you can use mine on Docker Hub or publish your own image as described above) and write a simple "Hello Docker"-Function example:

 - Install the Azure Function Core Tools:

 - Change the authLevel in function.json to:

 (I will cover in a other post how you can use function key authentication in Docker functions in another post - it's tricky)

 - Change the Dockerfile to:

 FROM leitwolf/azure-functions-node ENV AzureWebJobsScriptRoot=/home/site/wwwroot COPY . /home/site/wwwroot